prestodb/presto/presto-docs/src/main/sphinx/connector/accumulo.rst

 To change this behavior, set the ``external`` property to ``true`` when issuing the ``CREATE`` statement.
-This will make the table an *external* table, and a ``DROP TABLE`` command will **only** delete the metadata associated with the table -- the Accumulo tables and data remain untouched.
+This will make the table an *external* table, and a ``DROP TABLE`` command will **only** delete the metadata associated with the table.
+If the Accumulo tables do not already exist, they will be created by the connector.

+Creating an external table *will* set any configured locality groups as well as the iterators on the index and metrics tables (if the table is indexed).
+In short, the only difference between an external table and an internal table is the connector will delete the Accumulo tables when a ``DROP TABLE`` command is issued.

 External tables can be a bit more difficult to work with, as the data is stored in an expected format.
 If the data is not stored correctly, then you're